October 11, 2022

 The Hunter’s moon

-Joe (the pilgrim from New Jersey who I’d recently walked with) was one of the people who held the Hunter’s Moon in a special place.
-He had some Native American friends who’d recently lost a their son, and they given him a few special items to bring with him on this journey.
-And one of Joe’s goals was to place these trinkets at Camino’s Cruz de Ferro (Iron Cross) on the Hunter’s Moon.
+Joe (the pilgrim from New Jersey whom I’d recently walked with) was one of the people who held the Hunter’s Moon in a special place.
+He had some Native American friends who’d recently lost their son, and they had given him a few special items to bring with him on this journey.
+One of Joe’s goals was to place these items at Camino’s Cruz de Ferro (Iron Cross) on the Hunter’s Moon.

 Pilgrims often bring a small stone from their home to place at the tall wooden base of this particular cross, leaving it behind as a symbol of their journey.
 However, in addition to rocks, you might see letters, trinkets, or special messages too.

 It’s a lovely ritual, but there was only one problem.
 The Cruz de Ferro wasn’t on the Camino Del Norte.
-It was on the primary Camino Frances route some 180 kilometers away from us.
+It was located on the primary Camino Francés route, some 180 kilometers away from us.

 Cruz de Ferro

-So, I’d said goodbye to Joe back in Ribadeo and wished him well on his quest.
-He was going to take a bus to Lugo (a bigger city) and then another one to Ponferrada (a medium city just west of the cross) so he could walk to the Cruz de Ferro on the Hunter’s Moon and place the offerings was carrying at there.
+This is why I’d bid goodbye to Joe back in Ribadeo and wished him well on his quest.
+He was going to take a bus to Lugo (a larger city) and then another one to Ponferrada (a medium-sized town just west of the cross).
+From there, he could walk to the Cruz de Ferro on the Hunter’s Moon and place the offerings he was carrying during the Hunter’s Moon.

-As I sipped my cup of coffee at a bar on the Camino Del Norte, I checked Instagram to see if he made it to the Cruz de Ferro in time.
-I was pleased to see he’s already posted photos himself during the dawn hours along with each of the items he was carrying for himself and others.
+As I sipped my coffee at a bar this morning, I checked Instagram to see if Joe had made it to the Cruz de Ferro in time.
+I was pleased to discover that he’d already posted photos himself during the dawn hours, along with each of the items he was carrying for himself and others.

 It might seem a bit superstitious to an outsider looking in, but I knew it gave him significant comfort to be able to carry some sage and special message from his grieving Native American friends to this special spot.